The Human ConditionSite Section links

-Experience has rubbed my nose in the reality that, overwhelmingly, people are intellectually irresponsible and primitive, lazy or apathetic, confused, dishonest with themselves, in denial big-time, heavily into escape mechanisms, spiritually stunted, cowardly and therby oppressed, suffering from a lack of self worth, emotionally ravaged by abuse or crippled by upbringing, misguided or indifferent to what is really true and valid, incompetent in thinking critically, hapless victims of their “religious” or scientific programming and conditioning, handicapped in their communication not only by their own ineptitude but also by an amorphous and nebulous vocabulary of poorly defined terms, etc., etc., etc. They carry all this around practically like an impervious carapace, reacting to it and with it in ways of which they are ordinarily unaware.
+Experience has rubbed my nose in the reality that, overwhelmingly, people are intellectually irresponsible and primitive, lazy or apathetic, confused, dishonest with themselves, in denial big-time, heavily into escape mechanisms, spiritually stunted, cowardly and thereby oppressed, suffering from a lack of self worth, emotionally ravaged by abuse or crippled by upbringing, misguided or indifferent to what is really true and valid, incompetent in thinking critically, hapless victims of their “religious” or scientific programming and conditioning, handicapped in their communication not only by their own ineptitude but also by an amorphous and nebulous vocabulary of poorly defined terms, etc., etc., etc. They carry all this around practically like an impervious carapace, reacting to it and with it in ways of which they are ordinarily unaware.
 Such is the description of the ordinary person.

 Sleep walking through life

 Consequently, their preoccupation is with the ordinary, the mundane, the service of mammon.
 They have no compelling vision or inspiration, no burning passion of purpose, no energizing mission except to be socially acceptable, get along and strive to make it through life while being on the upside of the normal distribution curve as far as reasonably possible.
-For religious people this is usually combined with a thin veneer of spirituality and religious activity whereby they suppress the angst of the human condition, and if they are successful they find comfort in being in the majority, part of the flock.
+For religious people this is usually combined with a thin veneer of spirituality and religious activity whereby they suppress the angst of the human condition, and if they are successful they find comfort in being in the majority, being part of the flock.
 Their primary reference to their value and who and what they are is comparison to other ordinary people and/or the less fortunate and less privileged.
-Their primary spiritual standard is tradition, and net worth is their most popular modern popular way to keep score.
+Their primary spiritual standard is tradition, and net worth is their most popular modern goal way to keep score.

 Evil of the ordinary

 We live in a reality where one of our most intelligent, erudite men said,